Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The name is invalid
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getWalletDescription ``` \
-  Return the description of the wallet associated with the key vault.
+  Return the description of the wallet.
     * *Parameters* \
       *None*
     * *Returns* \